 3. Don’t Rush Greek Coffee#

-Traditional Greek coffee comes with a glass of water and is meant to be sipped slowly while the grounds settle.
-Don’t stir, don’t gulp.
+Traditional Greek coffee comes with a glass of water and is meant to be sipped slowly while the grounds settle to the bottom.
+Don’t stir it.
+Don’t gulp it.
+And whatever you do, don’t drink the last sip — that’s the grounds, and they’re not pleasant.

 4. Ask for “Sketo” If No Sugar#